To download a copy of the abbreviated bio in Microsoft Word format, please click here

 Dubbed "The Thinking Man's Guitar Hero" by The New Yorker, "The world's most popular avant-rock guitarist" by The Independent (UK), "One of the 100 Greatest Living Guitarists" (Classic Rock), "Legendary Leftfield guitarist" by The Guardian (UK), "Guitarist of 1000 Ideas" by The New York Times, "a true axe God" by Melody Maker, and "One of the five best guitarists in the world" by the national Czech newspaper Lidove Noviny; the British world music magazine fRoots recently described Gary Lucas as "without question, the most innovative and challenging guitarist playing today."
 Rolling Stone's David Fricke wrote: "Gary Lucas is one of the best and most original guitarists in America...a modern guitar miracle."
 Best-selling author/producer Dan Levitin ("This Is Your Brain On Music") recently cited Gary as "the greatest living electric guitarist".
 Gary was also dubbed "one of the world's greatest guitar players" by HITS Magazine.
 Pete Frame, music journalist, founder/editor of legendary UK music magazine ZigZag, and author/creator of 5 volumes of "Rock Family Trees" said of Gary, "Can there be another musician as adventurous, ingenious, accomplished, diverse, intrepid, hard-working and well-travelled as Gary Lucas?"

-2016 was Gary's best year ever—and 2017 is looking even better yet, with upcoming Gary Lucas album releases including a superb lost Gods and Monsters live album "Find It, Amigo: The Great Lost Gods and Monsters Live Album" on Dot Time; "The World of Captain Beefheart featuring Gary Lucas and Nona Hendryx" (Knitting Factory Records); "Gary and Toni Go Nutz!"
-(Rare Lumiere), a duo album recorded in Budapest with songs and free improvisation from Gary's Pearly Clouds saxophonist partner; and "Cool Hand Luke", a new Gary Lucas solo acoustic album recorded in Prague and featuring original compositions and Gary's arrangements of Duke Ellington, Leos Janacek, Elmer Bernstein, the Rolling Stones, and much more.
-On the live front, Gary is starting the year with three NYC based shows, including a high profile appearance performing solo before the UN General Assembly Fri.
+2016 was Gary's best year ever—and 2017 is looking even better yet, with new Gary Lucas album releases including a superb lost Gods and Monsters live album "Find It, Amigo: The Great Lost Gods and Monsters Live Album" on OPM/Dot Time; "The World of Captain Beefheart featuring Gary Lucas and Nona Hendryx" (Knitting Factory Records); "Gary and Toni Go Nutz!"
+(Rare Lumiere and OkayMusic), a duo album recorded in Budapest with songs and free improvisation from Gary's Pearly Clouds saxophonist partner; "Cool Hand Luke", a new Gary Lucas solo acoustic album recorded in Prague and featuring original compositions and Gary's arrangements of Duke Ellington, Leos Janacek, Elmer Bernstein, and the Rolling Stones; and "I Have a Cat" (OkayMusic), the last lengthy interview with Captain Beefheart conducted by Co de Kloet and set to music by Gary.
+On the live front, Gary started the year with three NYC based shows, including a high profile appearance performing solo before the UN General Assembly Fri.
 January 27th as part of their Holocaust Remembrance Day celebrations; the premiere of his new live film score accompanying Orson Welles' silent 1938 surrealist classic "Too Much Johnson" at Roulette Brooklyn; a solo appearance on Valentine's Day Feb.
 14th at the Music Hall of Williamsburg as part of a Benefit for Planned Parenthood of NYC; and an upcoming spring European tour with Italian vocalist/collaborator Alessio Franchini as part of Alessio's "A Touch of Grace" Tribute to Jeff Buckley.
-Gary is also producing a new album up in Oxford England in early Feb.
+Gary also just produced a new album up in Oxford England in early Feb.
 2017 by UK singer/songwriter Ed Laurie, whose previous work received much airplay in the US on NPR.

 2016 saw the release of 3 acclaimed Gary Lucas albums: "Gary Lucas' FLEISCHEREI: Music from Max Fleischer Cartoons" (Cuneiform)—a mixture of Tin Pan Alley, swing and Harlem jungle jazz drawn from the soundtracks of Max Fleischer's early 30's Betty Boop and Popeye Cartoons and featuring Joe Fiedler, Jeff Lederer, Rob Garacia, Michael Bates, and Sarah Stiles.
 The album was just picked as "One of the Best Albums of 2016" by DownBeat Magazine, and cited as "One of the Best Indie Albums of 2016" by Goldmine Magazine.
 In 2016 Gary Lucas' FLEISCHEREI performed at the Museum of the Moving Image in Queens; the Washington DC Jewish Film Festival at the AFI Silver Theater MD; the Porgy and Bess Jazz Club in Wien; the Boston Jewish Film Festival; at the City Winery NYC and City Winery Chicago seders; and at the City Winery NYC klezmer brunch.